-The programming of the electronic events can be done in several ways: events can be stored as max patches or software programs, stored on the computer as more or less readable proprietary file formats, or as text files (such as Max qlists, Csound score or Antescofo score, or other).
-Text files seems always to be preferable as they can be more easily ported, read and stored.
-The electronics part of Pierre Boulez’ Anthèmes 2 was recently reprogrammed from max patches to Antescofo scores.
-It was the occasion to make a more readable electronic score, closest to the printed musical score, also the occasion to correct some mistakes ("wrong notes”) that were uneasy to detect in the original max programs.
+The programming of the electronic events can be done in several ways: events can be stored as Max patches or software programs, stored on the computer as more or less readable proprietary file formats, or as text files (such as Max qlists, Csound score or Antescofo score, or other).
+Text files always seem to be preferable as they can be more easily ported, read and stored.
+The electronics part of Pierre Boulez’ Anthèmes 2 was recently reprogrammed from Max patches to Antescofo scores.
+It was the occasion to make a more readable electronic score, closer to the printed musical score, also the occasion to correct some mistakes ("wrong notes”) that were uneasy to detect in the original Max programs.

-A programming environment allowing the visualization of the electronic score in the form of a timeline add some readability.
+A programming environment allowing the visualization of the electronic score in the form of a timeline adds some readability.
 Such systems fill the gap between the computer score and the musician score.
-In this Figure 9 from Julia Blondeau,
+In Figure 9, showing an excerpt of a piece for viola and electronics written by Julia Blondeau (Cf. [12]), we can see, gathered together in the same window, a representation of the musician score (top left), the electronic score as text (on the right side) and a visual representation of the computer part below the musician score.